RN to BS in Nursing

 The College of St. Scholastica’s pre-licensure degree program, the Bachelor’s to DNP with APRN concentration degree program, and the post-graduate APRN certificate program are approved by the Minnesota Board of Nursing.

-- Current registered nurse license from at least one state; eligibility for licensure in Minnesota
+- Unrestricted registered nurse license from at least one state; eligibility for licensure in Minnesota

 - Associate’s degree with a major in nursing from an accredited college